Police

 Fieger filed lawsuits on behalf of the family claiming negligence, civil rights violations and a police cover-up of the true facts.

 Fieger says he has seen video evidence contradicting police accounts.
-He claims the fatal shot was fired by the officer before he entered the front door.
+He claims the officer fired the fatal shot before entering the front door.
 Producers of the television show say they have turned their recordings over to investigators.

 Aiyana’s death has drawn national attention sparking conversations on no knock warrants and policing in Black communities.